 Relocating from Sheppard AFB?
 Whether this is your first PCS or your fifth, the relocation manager can help guide you through the steps to a smooth move.

 Assists service members and their families with preparing for PCS assignments overseas or stateside.
-Representatives from the Airman & Family Readiness Center, Tricare, Housing, Finance & Transportation Management Office provide necessary information for planning your upcoming PCS.
+Representatives from the Military & Family Readiness Center, Tricare, Housing, Finance & Transportation Management Office provide necessary information for planning your upcoming PCS.

 On November 21, 2011, the president signed the Veterans Opportunity to Work (VOW) to Hire Heroes Act which made service members' participation in the Transition Assistance Program mandatory.
-TAPGPS is provided through the Airman and Family Readiness Center to assist Service Members and their dependents when they separate/retire from the military.
+TAPGPS is provided through the Military and Family Readiness Center to assist Service Members and their dependents when they separate/retire from the military.
 The current mandatory components include:

 Pre-Separation Counseling: The first step to ensure all separating service members are informed of the transition services, resources, and benefits available.
 This is a prerequisite before attending the 3-Day GPS Workshop.
 Start the process 1 year out for separatees and 2 years for retirees.